An open access cross-journal collection

 We encourage readers to visit the websites listed below for each individual journal within this collection and additional information on their Aims & Scope, as well as additional work related to that field.

 For more information about each participating journal, including article-processing charges, click on its title below.
-Each article underwent that journal’s full standard peer review process.
+Each article in the collection followed the peer review policy of the journal it was submitted to and accepted in.

 - Addiction Science & Clinical Practice